mad-lab/transit/src/pytransit/data/CGI/README.md

-_Precprocessing: Fastq to Count Files_
+_Preprocessing: Fastq to Count Files_

 This is a longer process, taking a few minutes.
 However, the number of reads processed is printed to the console to indicate progress
 > Usage : python3 ../src/transit.py CGI extract_counts <fastq_file> <ids_file> > <counts_file>